rugglesbohannon/Bitcoin-Research-Project/Ankit/index.md

 **Different univariate and bivariate plots**

-I have chose univariate plot to visualize both ethereum and bitcoin price.
+I have chosen univariate plot to visualize both ethereum and bitcoin price.
 Both the prices have fluctuated a lot in a span of a year.
 These fluctuations are again a reminder that our portfolio should be diverse and not just include cryptos that has got strong positive correlation.

 {% include_relative Visualizations/boxplot.html %}